This article started its life as a “30 things in 30 years” post.

 India invented “zero” and it took the West 2000 years to adopt its use.

-18. People have wanted to quit working to become nomads ever since they quit nomadding to become workers.
+Added: 2016 - People have wanted to quit working to become nomads ever since they quit nomadding to become workers.
+Added: 2016

 A lot of mainstream books aren’t very good because authors and publishers have a formula that turns glorified blog posts into overhyped books.
 Best selling doesn’t mean best value or even worth reading, so avoid allowing that social proof to override better factors for choosing what you read.